german-robles/chaski/README.md

 * In CLI you must run

- python chaski.py -t 'sender@gmail.com' - r 'recipient@example.com' -a '/path/to/your/attached.file' -s 'Your subject' -m 'your body message'
+ python chaski.py -t 'sender@gmail.com' -r 'recipient@example.com' -a '/path/to/your/attached.file' -s 'Your subject' -m 'your body message'